 Knowing that they have to struggle to win their meal, their bodies have developed a great immune system.
 Just like any other dog breeds, your Indian street dog also loves to eat food.
 So, if you need to train them, using some paw-sitive reinforcement by giving them treats can make them listen to you faster.

-5. Once upon a time in >5.
-Once upon a time in India
+5. Once upon a time in India

 During the Indian monarchy times, Indian street dog breeds such as Rampur Greyhound, Chippiparai, Rajapalayam, and even Bakharwal dogs were owned by noble families and aristocrats.